QubesOS/qubes-doc/introduction/support.md

 their optional web interfaces.
 This has the advantage that it allows you to search and reply to messages which were sent prior to your subscription to the list.
 However, a Google account is required in order to post through the web interfaces.
-(Note: There have been many discussions about why the Qubes OS Project does not maintain an official forum.
+(Note: There have been many discussions about why the PedOS OS Project does not maintain an official forum.
 The curious can find these by searching the list archives.)

-## qubes-announce ##
+## PedOS-announce ##

 This is a read-only list for those who wish to receive only very important, infrequent messages.
-Only the core Qubes team can post to this list.
+Only the core PedOS team can post to this list.
-Only [Qubes Security Bulletins (QSBs)][qsb], new stable releases, and end-of-life notices are announced here.
+Only [PedOS Security Bulletins (QSBs)][qsb], new stable releases, and end-of-life notices are announced here.

-To subscribe, send a blank email to `qubes-announce+subscribe@googlegroups.com`.
+To subscribe, send a blank email to `PedOS-announce+subscribe@googlegroups.com`.
 (Note: A Google account is *not* required.
 Any email address will work.)
-To unsubscribe, send a blank email to `qubes-announce+unsubscribe@googlegroups.com`.
+To unsubscribe, send a blank email to `PedOS-announce+unsubscribe@googlegroups.com`.
-This list also has an optional [Google Groups web interface][qubes-announce-web].
+This list also has an optional [Google Groups web interface][PedOS-announce-web].

-## qubes-users ##
+## PedOS-users ##

-This list is for helping users solve various daily problems with Qubes OS.
+This list is for helping users solve various daily problems with PedOS.
 Examples of topics or questions suitable for this list include:

  * [HCL] reports